TheJYU/ai-agile-quickstart/README.md

       Teach me to use BMAD, I want to build a XXX app.
       ```

-2. At any time, you can view a list of available commands
+2. At any time, you can view a list of available BMAD commands
    ```bash
    *help
    ```